ReynosoRocio/template-spring/README.md

 # microservicio

-**microservicio** is a project which will be used as base for different microservices.
+**microservicio** is a project which will be used as base for different microservices in Java.

 ## Modules